-We are immensely grateful to our wonderful sponsors - HG Walter the Family Butcher, Waitrose, Tesco and United in Hammersmith & Fulham - as well as the pupils from Fulham Prep School and the individuals who generously donate.
+We are immensely grateful to our wonderful sponsors - HG Walter the Family Butcher, Waitrose, Tesco, City Harvest and United in Hammersmith & Fulham - as well as the pupils from Fulham Prep School and the individuals who generously donate.

 Costs have increased during this time because of the need to buy disposable containers, (bags, tubs, cutlery, cups etc) so we would be very grateful for any donations to this valuable work.